Creating, Editing and Deleting APIs

 api home

-• CREATE API: allows you to create an API by inserting the data manually.
+• Create API: allows you to create a REST API from the API Management interface by entering all the data manually.

-• CREATE API GRAPHQL: you can create a GraphQL API by inserting the data manually.
+• Create Identity: you can create an API Identity by inserting the data manually.

-• CREATE API IDENTITY: you can create an API Identity by inserting the data manually.
+• Create GraphQL: you can create a GraphQL API by inserting the data manually.

 After choosing one of the options listed above, the registration screen will be displayed, and the required fields must be filled (with the exception of importing a Swagger file; in this case, the API is created with all required fields, which can be edited later).